 Nets win in OT as Pelicans lose 13th straight

 Spencer Dinwiddie scored six of his game-high 31 points in overtime and the visiting Brooklyn Nets handed the New Orleans Pelicans their franchise-worst 13th straight loss, 108-101, Tuesday night.
-Dinwiddie scored at least 20 points for the fifth straight game and his eighth in Brooklyn's last nine.
-Joe Harris added 24 points, Jarrett Allen had 12 points and 14 rebounds, and David Nwaba scored 12.
+Dinwiddie had his fifth straight 20-point game and his eighth in Brooklyn's last nine.
+Joe Harris added 24 points, Jarrett Allen had 12 points and 14 rebounds and David Nwaba scored 12.

 Brandon Ingram led the Pelicans with 22 points and 10 rebounds, Jrue Holiday scored 21 points, Josh Hart had 14, Jaxson Hayes 13 and Lonzo Ball 10.
 Dinwiddie scored the first four points of overtime and the Nets never relinquished the lead.